 Some of the benefits:

-- Dance high heels are build for dance and a good one should be supporting, relatively comfortable, and enable you to turn easily.
+• Dance high heels are built for dance and a good one should be supporting, relatively comfortable, and enable you to turn easily.

 Main downsides:

-- While they can be realtively comfortable.
-Long period of dancing on high heels can be taxing.
+• While they can be relatively comfortable.
+A long period of dancing on high heels can be taxing.

-- Dancing on high heels might require some training.
+• Dancing in high heels might require some training.
 Many movements can be initially more difficult on high heels.
 (Especially Reggaeton or Afro-Cuban styling)

-- Dance high heels are usually (but not always) built for the dancefloor.
-Using them on a bad floor will quickly deterioate the shoe sole.
+• Dance high heels are usually (but not always) built for the dancefloor.
+Using them on a bad floor will quickly deteriorate the shoe sole.

-If it is your first dance shoe, take a 5 cm elevated heel.
-7 cm is quite popular but can be more taxing.
+• Heel size: If it is your first dance shoe, take a 5 cm elevated heel.
+7 cm is the popular height for dancers but can be more taxing.

 Other dance shoes

 They are quite handy and built for the dancefloor.
-Some are comfy, some look quite snazzy (often at the cost of some comfort).
+Some are comfy, and some look quite snazzy (often at the cost of some comfort).
 It’s hard to put them all in one box though, each can be different.
 Unfortunately, many have a look about them that is not favored by most Cuban Salseros.
-They are also built for the dancefloor and their usage on other floors will deteriorate most of their sole usually.
+They are also built for the dancefloor and their usage on other floors will deteriorate their soles usually.

 Other shoes